pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/08_Adding_Document_Types.md

 # Adding Document Types

+Defining custom documents can be done in the config via a static mapping from document type to class name.

-Previously, the only way to define custom documents was to create them in a special namespace `Pimcore\Model\Document`.
+Prior to 10.6, the only way to define custom documents was to create them in a special namespace `Pimcore\Model\Document`.
 This is still possible, but the document can be in any namespace as long as the document is correctly registered.
-Registration can be done in the config via a static mapping from document type to class name.

 To register a new document, you need to follow 2 steps: